hmrc/tariff-classification-frontend/README.md

 # tariff-classification-frontend

-The frontend for the internal Operational Service for reviewing & answering ATaR applications.
+The frontend for the internal Advance Tariff Rulings Case Manager service for reviewing & answering ATaR applications.

 ### Running